SoftManager-P/Ebooks/README.md

 ## Intallation

-Install packages for both client and and server by run `npm install` in the respective directories
+Install packages for both client and and server by run `npm install` in the respective directories create mysql database `ebooks` and import `ebooks.sql` file included in the project files

 ## run the App